AmniX/SDUI.kt/README.md

-# SDUI.kt – DroidKaigi 2025: Server Driven UI in Kotlin Multiplatform
+# SDUI.kt – Server Driven UI in Kotlin Multiplatform

 > **⚠️ This repository is a presentation/demo codebase, not a reusable library.
 It is designed for educational and experimental purposes only.
 There are no plans to maintain or develop it as a general-purpose SDUI library.
 Feel free to explore, learn, and experiment, but do not use this as a dependency in production apps.**